 This exercise works on the gluteus medius, a muscle within the hip.
 A strong muscle above and below the knee is important in knee strengthening.

 Start with one set of 5 reps.
-Perform this exercise in a smooth, controlled movement with a good stop at the end and with a good contraction of the gluteus medius at the top.
+Perform this exercise in a smooth, controlled movement with a good stop at the end and a good contraction of the gluteus medius at the top.
 You can progress to 10 repetitions.
-The intensity is light, and this exercise focuses more on the activation, endurance, and strength of the gluteus medius muscle.
+The intensity is light, and this exercise focuses more on the gluteus medius muscle’s activation, endurance, and strength.

-If you are looking for a fast, simple, safe, and effective program to eliminate your stubborn knee pain and patellofemoral syndrome, then check out the Patellofemoral Syndrome Solution program, here!
+If you are looking for a fast, simple, safe, and effective program to eliminate stubborn knee pain and patellofemoral syndrome, check out the Patellofemoral Syndrome Solution program here!

 Rick Kaselj, MS